 McGill has made it clear that students and faculty are expected to be present on campus regardless of any safety concerns they have – in a recent press conference with the Daily, Deputy Provost Fabrice Labeau stated that safety concerns were not a valid reason to not attend in-person school.
 UdeM, UBC, and UofA also expect students to be on campus.
 Concordia is using a hybrid model, though international students claim they are experiencing difficulty due to missing the in-person elements of their classes.
 However, Concordia has decided to make online classes a permanent fixture and will continue to offer them.
 UofT and X University have not transitioned to being fully in-person, but anticipate holding more classes in person during the Winter 2022 semester.

 McGill students who are presenting with COVID-19 symptoms or who have received positive test results must complete the COVID-19 self-assessment form and self-isolate.
 As some lectures are not recorded, and approximately 85 per cent of classes at McGill are being conducted in person, it is unclear how the University expects students to comply with isolation protocol and participate in school.
-McGill has also stated that students who have been in contact with a “low-risk COVID-19” case will not be notified of potential exposure, pursuant to Public Health protocol.
+McGill has also stated that students who have been in contact with a “low-risk” COVID-19 case will not be notified of potential exposure, pursuant to Public Health protocol.
 Those who have been in medium-risk and high risk contact with an infected individual are notified.
-Montreal Public Health defines medium-risk contact as an extended period (15 metres or more) of close contact (less than two metres apart) wherein one or both individuals were not properly wearing their mask.
+Montreal Public Health defines medium-risk contact as an extended period (15 minutes or more) of close contact (less than two metres apart) wherein one or both individuals were not properly wearing their mask.
 High-risk contact occurs when individuals are in unmasked, “sustained physical contact” – for example, roommates or sexually-active partners are in high-risk contact when one party is infected.